-We have selected the Regeneration Project Manager to manage the project, and their time is confirmed to work on this project, and they have been working on the project for the past 18 months.
-They are also responsible for managing delivery of the Strood Civic Centre Flood Mitigation Works (due to complete early 2019).
+We have selected the Regeneration Project Manager to manage the project.
+Their time is confirmed to work on this project, and they have been working on the project for the past two years.
+They are also responsible for managing delivery of the Strood Civic Centre Flood Mitigation Works.
 This project is being delivered in accordance with the Business Case and is on track for completion slightly ahead of programme and on budget.
 The Project Manager from this team has over 15 years delivering high profile projects across Medway and other organisations.